pcurrie-splunk/auditd_sec_content_mapping/README.md

 Datamodel: Processes AND/OR Filesystem
 Auditd config: Yes
 CIM Mapping:
 Search: The search provided will not work with auditd since it is looking for result of echo command.
 As alternative auditd will monitor the sudoers/sudoers.d file/directory for changed not specific to NOPASSWD but any change.
-Also can monitor usage of visudo executable.
+Processes datamodel will can monitor usage of visudo executable.

 ```
 | tstats `security_content_summariesonly` count min(_time) as firstTime max(_time) as lastTime from datamodel=Endpoint.Processes where Processes.process = "*visudo*" by Processes.dest Processes.user Processes.parent_process_name Processes.process_name Processes.process Processes.process_id Processes.parent_process_id Processes.process_guid | `drop_dm_object_name(Processes)` | `security_content_ctime(firstTime)` | `security_content_ctime(lastTime)` | `linux_nopasswd_entry_in_sudoers_file_filter`